atifaziz/CSharpMinifier/README.md

 For the purpose of minification, especially that of whitespace and comments, CSharpMinifier needs to ensure that it does not confuse, for example, a comment appearing in a string or a commented-out string.
-Therefore it parses some minimal grammar of a C# source such as:
+Therefore it parses some minimal grammar of a C# source, such as:

 - Horizontal whitespace (space or tab)
 - New-line sequences like `CR`, `LF` or `CRLF`